Unidata/tds/docs/devguide/src/site/pages/thredds/WmsRef.md

 </dataset>
 ~~~

-WMS clients may not be able to directly use the THREDDS catalogs to find the WMS services but the catalogs are useful for users to browse and for separate search services (e.g., [OGC catalog services](https://www.ogc.org/standards/cat){:target="_blank"}).
+WMS clients may not be able to directly use the THREDDS catalogs to find the WMS services, but the catalogs are useful for users to browse and for separate search services (e.g., [OGC catalog services](https://www.ogc.org/standards/cat){:target="_blank"}).

 ## WMS Configuration

-Additional WMS configuration options can be set in the `threddsConfig.xml` file.
+Additional server level WMS configuration options can be set in the `threddsConfig.xml` file (see the [WMS Service](../adminguide/tds_config_ref.html) section of the TDS Configuration File Reference documentation).
 Further WMS configuration properties are set in the wmsConfig.xml file.
 These properties are mainly related with styling of WMS images.
-Similar to the `threddsConfig.xml file`, the WMS configuration file (wmsConfig.xml) is found in the `$tds.content.root.path{}/content/thredds` directory.
+Similar to the `threddsConfig.xml file`, the WMS configuration file (wmsConfig.xml) is found in the `${tds.content.root.path}/thredds` directory.
-A detailed description of the wmsConfig.xml file can be found at the MyOcean "Detailed WMS Configuration" page.
+A detailed description of the wmsConfig.xml file can be on the [Customizing WMS](customizing_wms.html) reference page.

-If you are installing a new TDS, you should find a default `wmsConfig.xml` file (along with other configuration files) in your content`/thredds` directory after you first deploy the TDS.
+If you are installing a new TDS, you should find a default `wmsConfig.xml` file (along with other configuration files) in the `${tds.content.root.path}/thredds` directory after you first deploy the TDS.
-If you are upgrading from a TDS version before version `4.2.20100615.*`, you will have to copy the default file from `${tomcat_home}/webapps/thredds/WEB-INF/altContent/startup/wmsConfig.xml`.
+If a copy of the file is missing in the expected location, you can obtain a fresh copy from `${tomcat_home}/webapps/thredds/WEB-INF/altContent/startup/wmsConfig.xml`.

 ## Change to CRS List in WMS GetCapabilities Documents

 The number of CRS listed in the WMS GetCapabilities documents has been reduced between TDS 4.1 and 4.2.

 {%include note.html content="
-For more information, view the FAQ entry [What happened to the long list of CRSs in my WMS GetCapabilities documents?](tds_faq.html#what-happened-to-the-long-list-of-crss-in-my-wms-getcapabilities-documents).
+For more information, view the FAQ entry [What happened to the long list of CRSs in my WMS GetCapabilities documents?](../adminguide/troubleshooting_faqs.html#what-happened-to-the-long-list-of-crss-in-my-wms-getcapabilities-documents).
 " %}

 ## Add a JVM Option to Avoid an X Server Bug